SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

         content:
           -
             type: text
-            text: 'Join us at the MBLGTACC Maker Market and/or the Vendor Fair and reach a captive audience of 2,000+ LGBTQIA+ students and student leaders from around the Midwest.'
+            text: 'Join us at the MBLGTACC Maker Market and Vendor Fair and reach a captive audience of 2,000+ LGBTQIA+ students and student leaders from around the Midwest.'
     type: content
     enabled: true
   -